 It gets better:

-So if you’re looking for those huge and brutal rips that will completely kick your ass…a balloon-style vaporizer, including the Volcano is not your best choice and you should check out the VapeXhale Cloud EVO.
+But if you’re looking for those huge and brutal rips that will completely kick your ass, a balloon-style vaporizer, including the Volcano is not your best choice and you should check out the VapeXhale Cloud EVO.

 Vapor Flavor (8)